About Dentist Seeker

 The clinic listings are sourced from the federal HRSA Health Center Service Delivery and Look-Alike Sites public dataset.
 Per-state Medicaid and CHIP coverage information is verified against Medicaid.gov state plans, KFF state coverage tables, and each state Medicaid agency's official site.
 We re-pull the HRSA dataset and re-verify state programs at least quarterly.

-What SmileFinder is not
+What Dentist Seeker is not

 We are an independent directory.
 We are not affiliated with HRSA, CMS, or any state Medicaid agency.
 We don't bill insurance, schedule appointments, or have any role in your care — for that, please contact the clinic directly.
 We also don't claim every listed clinic offers every service; FQHCs are required by federal law to provide a comprehensive set of services, but availability of specific services (e.g. orthodontia, sedation dentistry, or special-needs care) varies by clinic.
 Always call first.